zion-off/nextjs-imessage/README.md

 uvicorn main:app --reload
 ```

-Add an env file to the root of your fork of this repository:
+Add an env file to the root of your clone of this repository with the following contents:

 ```
 NEXT_PUBLIC_BACKEND=localhost:8000